Why You Should Consider Chiropractic Care for Carpal Tunnel Syndrome

 One way to diagnose the condition is with a nerve conduction test.
 This diagnostic test, a nerve conduction test, measures how fast the nerve impulses travel along a nerve.
 The nerve provides sensation to the hand or wrist.
 If the nerve impulses travel slowly, the patient may have pinched nerves in the tunnel which may cause symptoms of carpal tunnel syndrome.

 Nerve conduction studies are a great way of helping health care professionals diagnose carpal tunnel syndrome.
+This is especially true for carpal tunnel and auto accidents.

 This can lead to pain numbness and tingling in the hand or index and middle finger or worse, nerve damage.
 These are all a symptom of carpal tunnel issues.